ibm-cloud-docs/key-protect/key-rings.md

     {{site.data.keyword.keymanagementserviceshort}} instance by
     [retrieving a list of your key rings](#list-key-ring-api).

-3. Run the following cURL command to delete the key ring.
+3. Run the following `curl` command to delete the key ring.

     ```sh
     $ curl -X DELETE \